run-ai/docs/docs/Administrator/Cluster-Setup/non-root-containers.md

     kubectl apply -f cluster-config.yaml

 !!!
 Limitation
     This configuration limits non-root for all Run:AI __CLI__ users.
 However, it does not prevent users or malicious actors from starting containers directly via Kubernetes API (e.g. via YAML files).
-There are third party enterprise tools that can provide this level of security.
+There are third-party enterprise tools that can provide this level of security.

 ## Creating a Temporary Home Directory